getodk/web-forms/README.md

 1. Run `yarn changeset version` to generate changelog files and version bumps from the changeset files.
 2. Run `yarn install` to update `yarn.lock` with the new versions.
+3. Update translations by running `yarn translations:pull` in the root directory.
-3. Verify that the changelogs look good, commit changes, open a PR, and merge the PR.
+4. Verify that the changelogs look good, commit changes, open a PR, and merge the PR.
-4. Push tags for each package in the format `@getodk/<package>@x.x.x`.
+5. Push tags for each package in the format `@getodk/<package>@x.x.x`.
 A GitHub action will publish the packages on NPM.
-5. Update dependencies to kick off the new release cycle.
+6. Update dependencies to kick off the new release cycle.

 ### Patch release process